fwup-home/fwup/README.md

     functionality.

-Internally, `fwup` has many optimizations to speed up low level disk writes over what can easily be acheived with `dd(1)`.
+Internally, `fwup` has many optimizations to speed up low level disk writes over what can easily be achieved with `dd(1)`.
 It orders, Flash erase block aligns, and can skip writing large unused sections to minimize write time.
 The goal has been to make updates fast enough that iterative development cycles.